noir-lang/noir/docs/docs/sdk/usage/register.md

 ---
-title: Register Accounts
+title: Register
 ---

-Register an Aztec spending key.
+Register an Aztec spending key, alias and (optional) recovery key.

 Please review the [Accounts overview](../../how-aztec-works/accounts) and [Add User](./add-account) pages if you haven't already.